 3. Unrealistic Goals and Recyclable Criteria - While they have been slightly modified, S.1464 still sets several sets of goals for recycling rates and source reduction that are simply not based on any factual analysis.
 Additionally, the 2-year recyclable packaging mandate is not feasible and will essentially ban many types of packaging products.
 Setting goals and standards that are achievable and support the development of a stronger recycling system will boost the recycling infrastructure more than goals and standards that are unachievable and may lead to failure of the EPR program.

 AMERIPEN recommends that a proper needs assessment and rates study be performed and published prior to setting any mandatory performance goals within a packaging EPR program.

 4. Packaging Reduction - AMERIPEN understands and supports the desire to reduce packaging and packaging waste.
 However, setting unachievable packaging or source reduction goals in statute, like the 30-percent goal proposed in S.1464, will either result in the wholesale banning of products under the law or cause the law to fail under the inability to meet such mandates.
+Packaging reduction is already happening in the marketplace and has been occurring for some time, as it is an area that reduces costs to producers.
+Considering producers' historical source reduction efforts and developing a vision for how companies and their retail partners might achieve reduction goals, will allow industry to use their institutional knowledge and innovation to reduce packaging waste without dismantling functioning business models.

 AMERIPEN therefore asserts that for any mandated source reduction goals, credit for historical efforts must be provided for and goals must be based on the needs assessment and developed in conjunction with producers, retailers and stakeholders.

 5. Chemicals in Packaging - An EPR proposal should focus on creating efficient, financially sustainable collection systems of recyclable materials used for consumer goods.
 Imposing wide bans on chemicals in packaging, without clear environmental or public health justification is not germane to creating an effective and efficient packaging EPR program.
 Provisions for toxics in packaging is a policy category of its own with separate systems in place to address covered chemical compounds toxics.
 Bans on certain materials and chemicals should not be considered without carefully assessing the relevant science, applicable federal standards and guidance from federal agencies, the feasibility of removing or avoiding specific substances, and the time needed to transition supply chains.
-Importantly, the legislation identifies a zero-tolerance standard which is often not feasible AMERIPEN strongly believes that chemicals in packaging can and should be addressed outside of packaging producer responsibility laws and under other existing statutory and regulatory frameworks.
-If the toxics provisions remain, we recommend revising the Toxics prohibitions to follow model legislation from the Toxics in Packaging Clearinghouse of which New York is a member state 6.
-Feasible and Consistent Approach - Seven states - Maryland, Maine, Oregon, Colorado, California, Minnesota and Washington State - are diligently working to implement packaging EPR laws enacted since 2021.
+Importantly, the legislation identifies a zero-tolerance standard which is often not feasible

+AMERIPEN strongly believes that chemicals in packaging can and should be addressed outside of packaging producer responsibility laws and under other existing statutory and regulatory frameworks.
+If the toxics provisions remain, we recommend revising the Toxics prohibitions to follow model legislation from the Toxics in Packaging Clearinghouse of which New York is a member state

+6. Feasible and Consistent Approach - Five states - Maine, Oregon, Colorado, California and Minnesota - are diligently working to implement packaging EPR laws enacted over 2021-2024.
 While these programs are not the same, there are lessons to be learned as they are being implemented.
 These lessons suggest that greater involvement of producers in a shared producer responsibility system will result in a more efficient and more quickly funded program that would begin improving packaging recovery and recycling in New York sooner.